apostrophecms/apostrophe-documentation/modules/apostrophe-docs/index.md

 invoking a callback for each one.
 Optionally deletes properties.

+The `_originalWidgets` property and its subproperties are not walked because they are temporary information present only to preserve widgets during save operations performed by users without permissions for those widgets.

 The second argument must be a function that takes an object, a key, a value, a "dot path" and an array containing the ancestors of this property